1. "In the Name of Allah, the All-Beneficent, the All-Merciful,"

 The Arabic term ‘fatiha’, literally means ‘opening’, but it also connotes ‘revelation’, ‘explanation’ and ‘achievement’.
 In its alchemical meaning: what is opened is the inner eye, the eye of the Heart; what is revealed is the all-encompassing sacred Presence; what is explained is the way to the Center of one’s being, to one’s true nature; and what is achieved is self-mastery, the victory of attaining the abode of Peace (dar-as-salaam).
 The term ‘islam’ thus denotes both ‘submission’ (of the soul to the Spirit) and ‘peace’ (the serenity and beatitude attained by the soul when it is centered, through submission, in the Spirit).
 The very name ‘fatiha’ therefore is an invitation to enter upon a spiritual pilgrimage to the sanctum of the Heart.
 This is what the Qur’an refers to as ‘haraman aaminan’, the ‘sanctuary secure’ (28:57, 29:67).

 Esoterically, the ‘opening’ denotes the meeting point of the human and the divine in the transcendent space in the soul, known as the ‘Heart’.
 It is the liminal portal to the Absolutely Real, the sacramental point of convergence between manifest reality and its hidden substance.
 The Way to the Heart is a ‘Straight Path’ (1:6) by which the soul, infused with awareness of the all-pervasive spiritual reality, conforms herself to the Spirit.
-This awareness and conformance constitute the ladder leading to the Heart, that transcendent Center which is the soul’s origin and end, her depth (Self) and apex (Consummation), and the basis for her equilibrium (Peace) in the world.
+This awareness and conformance constitute the ladder leading to the Heart, that transcendent Center which is the soul’s origin and end, her depth (Self) and apex (Spirit), which are intrinsically One, and the basis for her equilibrium (Peace) in the world.
 The soul’s journey to the Heart is a return (ma’ad) from the peripheral exile of forgetfulness (ghafla) to a spiritual homecoming in the cardial Center, a transformation from the Outer Man to the Inner Man (the term ‘Man’ is used here and elsewhere in this paper, as anthropos, not in a gendered sense).
-The soul becomes aware of her spiritual nature (fitra), and, being aware of the Spirit in all things (taqwa), develops a natural bond of wholeness and spiritual kinship with the sacred web of creation (the ‘Sacred’ is the imprint of the Absolute Reality in contingency) thereby discovering the peace of being-at-one, in peace and equilibrium, with all.
-This spiritual bond implies responsibilities: being endowed with the capability of innate spiritual awareness or Intellect (‘aql), the soul is entrusted with stewardship (amanah) of the world, and is impelled by a sense of intrinsic connection to live in harmony with all, as a ‘community’ (umma).
+The soul becomes aware of her spiritual nature (fitra), and, being aware of the Spirit in all things (taqwa), develops a natural bond of wholeness and spiritual kinship with the sacred web of creation (the ‘Sacred’ is the imprint of the Absolute Reality in contingency) thereby discovering the peace of being-at-one, in peace and in equilibrium, with all.
+This spiritual bond implies responsibilities: endowed with the capability of innate spiritual awareness or Intellect (‘aql), the soul is entrusted with stewardship (amanah) of the world, and is impelled by a sense of intrinsic connection to live in harmony with all, as a ‘community’ (umma).
 To deviate from this is ‘to go astray’ (1:7).

 Al-Fatiha’s foundational importance can be seen in its designation by Prophet Muhammad (peace and blessings be upon him) as ‘Umm al-Kitab’, or ‘Mother of the (holy) Book’[[1]].
 The Sura was revealed in Mecca early in his mission[[2]], and, as though to underline its central importance, it was reputed by Hadith to have been subsequently retransmitted to the Prophet by an angel descending from a sealed door on the occasion of his Mi’raj or Heavenly Journey.[[3]] The handing down of this divine message after its initial revelation is symbolic of ‘Tradition’ as the hermetic link between Eternity and Time.
 ‘Tradition’, both by its etymology and special use, is the transmission of eternally revealed truth through time in formally sanctioned ways so as to preserve its principial ‘orthodoxy’ or authentic spiritual content, whose true meaning would otherwise be eroded by time or lost in translation.
 Inasmuch as the Mi’raj itself symbolizes the potential of the soul to be resurrected and reintegrated into the Spirit, Al-Fatiha can also be regarded as indicating the Way for the soul’s spiritual transformation.